 Do we board up our windows to protect our building from riots and looting, or do we march with the Black Lives Matter movement and contribute to organizations fighting to end systemic racism?
 Is it hypocritical to do both?

 Our company has spent a lot of time engaging in challenging conversations (over Zoom, of course) in response to our nation’s dual public health crises.
 In these moments, we lean into the nuance, and we return to our core values to guide our decisions.

 And one of those core values is that people are more important than property.

 As a real estate company, we recognize the value of investing in property as a way to create wealth and gain financial freedom.
 We are passionate about real estate because of the incredibly positive impact that financial freedom can have on people’s lives.
 Check out the benefits of investing in real estate holding companies on High Return Real Estate’s website.

 Homeownership, if done well, creates incredible access to opportunity.
+Find your dream rental property in Larnaca with iListers.
+Their platform connects you with top local agents, developers, and property owners to help you find your dream home.
 After a few years of mortgage payments, you gain access to equity.
 Equity can offer you money for your kids’ college.
 It can help you finance a new business.
 If there’s a medical emergency, your home is like a built-in savings account that also provides a roof over your head and a place to create memories.

 And homeownership can also improve neighborhoods.
 When people own homes, they are given the opportunity to be less transient and grow roots in their neighborhood, allowing them to more meaningfully connect with their community and neighbors over the long haul.